Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 You can add the Water Park Fun & More option.

-For a 1-Day or 2-Day Ticket, the Water Park Fun & More option adds two “visits” to the water parks and/or DisneyQuest (as well as other options, most of which are less valuable).
-For a 3-Day Ticket, it adds three water park or DisneyQuest “visits”.
+The Water Park Fun & More option adds one visit to a water park or DisneyQuest (or you can choose from other options, most of which are less valuable) for each day of main theme park admission included on the ticket.
+So for a 3-Day Ticket, it adds three water park or DisneyQuest visits.

-The cost is a flat rate of $57 ($60.71 with tax).
-Two adult DisneyQuest admissions purchased separately would normally cost $93.72 with tax.
-Two adult water park admissions purchased separately would normally cost $110.76 with tax.
+The cost is a flat rate of $54 ($57.51 with tax) for add-on to a 1 day Magic Kingdom ticket and $59 ($62.84 with tax) for add-on to a 1 day Epcot, Disney’s Hollywood Studios or Animal Kingdom ticket or any 2-day or longer ticket.
+Two adult DisneyQuest admissions purchased separately would normally cost $95.86 with tax.
+Two adult water park admissions purchased separately would normally cost $112.90 with tax.

 Here’s the best part: the Water Park Fun & More “visits” DO NOT have to be used on the same day as your main theme park admission!
 They are completely separate admissions and they are good for 14 days from the first use of your ticket.
 You can visit the theme parks and the water parks/DisneyQuest/etc. in any order.

-In other words, you could buy a 3-Day Base Ticket, add the Water Park Fun & More (which gives you three water park/DisneyQuest/etc. “visits”) and use that ticket on up to six different days!
+In other words, you could buy a 3-Day Base Ticket, add the Water Park Fun & More (which gives you three visits to water park/DisneyQuest/etc.) and use that ticket on up to six different days!
 For example, you could spend your first day at Epcot, second day at Typhoon Lagoon water park, third day at DisneyQuest, fourth day at Magic Kingdom, fifth day at Animal Kingdom and sixth day at Blizzard Beach water park.
-That’s a good deal for $318.44 per adult, tax included — you’re spending only a little over $53 a day.
+That’s a good deal for $341.87 per adult, tax included — you’re spending about $57 a day.
 It also helps to break up your theme park days, which can be gruelling, with some more-relaxing water park and DisneyQuest days.

 For more tips on getting the most value from the Water Park Fun & More add-on, click here.